RULES OF PROCEDURE

 A member of the Appeals Committee who dissents from the recommendation of the Committee may submit the reasons for his or her dissent in writing at the time the recommendation of the Committee is submitted to the Dean.

-The Dean must render a decision within ten working days of receiving the recommendation of the Appeals Committee.
+The Dean must decide within ten working days of receiving the recommendation of the Appeals Committee.
 This decision must be communicated promptly to the accused, the Chair of the Appeals Committee, and the Co-Chairs of the Council on Student Professional Conduct.

 The disposition of the case by the Dean of the School of Medicine after appeal is final.